mnit-rtmc/iris/docs/gate_arms.md

 #### Conflicts

-An _open conflict_ exists when an _open interlock_ constraint is broken.
+An **open conflict** exists when an _open interlock_ constraint is broken.
-Similarly, a _close conflict_ exists for _close interlock_ constraints.
-IRIS
-will not automatically try to resolve conflicts.
+Similarly, a **close conflict** exists for _close interlock_ constraints.
+IRIS will not automatically try to resolve conflicts.

-If a _conflict_ is detected, an _alert_ email will be sent to the address in the `email_recipient_gate_arm` [system attribute].
+If a conflict is detected, an _alert_ email will be sent to the address in the `email_recipient_gate_arm` [system attribute].

-If communication is lost to a gate arm, the state will be unknown by IRIS.
-After an interval equal to the `gate_arm_alert_timeout_secs` [system attribute] (default 90), it will be treated as _possibly open_, and interlock conflicts will be checked.
+If communication is lost to a gate arm, the state will be unknown.
+After an interval equal to the `gate_arm_alert_timeout_secs` [system attribute], it will be treated as **possibly open**, and interlock conflicts will be checked.

 ### Security